HadrienG/tutorials/rna_seq.md

 library(gageData)
 ```

-Let’s use the mapIds function to add more columns to the results.
-The row.names of our results table has the Ensembl gene ID (our key), so we need to specify  keytype=ENSEMBL.
-The column argument tells the mapIds function which information we want, and the multiVals argument tells the function what to do if there are multiple possible values for a single input value.
+Let’s use the `mapIds` function to add more columns to the results.
+The row.names of our results table has the Ensembl gene ID (our key), so we need to specify  `keytype=ENSEMBL`.
+The column argument tells the `mapIds` function which information we want, and the `multiVals` argument tells the function what to do if there are multiple possible values for a single input value.
 Here we ask to just give us back the first one that occurs in the database.
 Let’s get the Entrez IDs, gene symbols, and full gene names.

 ```R
 res$symbol = mapIds(org.Hs.eg.db,